jade-y-liang/portfolio-website/README.md

-# Stats 140XP Website
+# Portfolio Website

 ## About
 This is a portfolio website that I created using Quarto.
-You can view the website [here](https://jadeyliang.netlify.app/), or simply paste https://jadeyliang.netlify.app/ into your browser.
+You can view the website [here](https://jadeyliang.com/), or simply paste jadeyliang.com into your browser.